NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_earth.rst

 The images and cameras were then bundle-adjusted (:numref:`bundle_adjust`), together with these GCP.
-The provided DEM was used as a constraint, with the options ``--heights-from-dem dem.tif --heights-from-dem-uncertainty 1.0``.
-The latter parameter's value was to give somewhat weight to the DEM than to the GCP, though likely the precise values are not important.
+The provided DEM was used as a constraint, with the options ``--heights-from-dem dem.tif --heights-from-dem-uncertainty 10.0``.
+The latter parameter's value was to give less weight to the DEM than to the GCP (see ``--gcp-sigma`` above), as the GCP are known to be quite accurate.

 The ``mapproject`` program (:numref:`mapproject`) was run to verify that the produced cameras result in orthoimages that agree well with the input DEM and